-For many users this is confusing because the file is already saved as .XLSX which is the latest file extension format however Excel is still saying the file is in Compatibility mode.
+For many users, this is confusing because the file is already saved as a .xlsx which is the latest file extension format however Excel is still saying the file is in Compatibility mode.

-To be able to use the full functionality of Microsoft Office 2010 or Office 2013 you will still need to convert your file using the method below to add the new XML structure into the file.
+To be able to use the full functionality of the most recent version of Microsoft Office, you will still need to convert your file using the method below to add the new XML structure into the file.

 Convert the file format

-For this exercise I am going to show you how to convert an Excel workbook from Office 2003 file format to the Office 2010 format.
-Be aware that it is not as easy as renaming the file to include the X on the end of the extension, you need to use the Convert tool included in the Office programs for the conversion to be successful.
+For this exercise, I am going to show you how to convert an Excel workbook from the .xls file format to the latest .xlsx format.
+Be aware that it is not as easy as renaming the file to include the X on the end of the extension, you need to use the Conversion tool included in the Office programs for the conversion to be successful.

 As part of the conversion process, the original file will be deleted and replaced with the new file in the new format.
 If you are concerned about this then I generally recommend that users make a copy of the original file, in the original format before proceeding with the conversion process.